 2. The Art of Getting By

 The Art of Getting Bywasn’t a great movie, but I think it has its strong points when you gauge it as a “time of transition” type of movie.
-I particularly appreciated the part of the movie where one of the characters tells Freddie Highmore’s character to find what he cared about and what he believed.
+I particularly appreciated the part of the movie where one of the characters tells Freddie Highmore’s character to find what he cared about and what he believed in.
 I can imagine how hard it is to pursue something you don’t care about and believe in.
-At the end of the day, I think to believe in what you do is one of the most important things you have to do.
+At the end of the day, I think believing in what you do is one of the most important things you have to do.

 3. Little Miss Sunshine

 This one’s a classic.
 Whenever I watch this scene from Little Miss Sunshine where Steve Carell’s character tells his color blind nephew who learned who couldn’t be a pilot due to his condition, to do what he loved and to just fuck the rest, it sends chills down my spine.
 It’s one of the most powerful lines from the movie, and it can get you so motivated to go after those dreams I’m pretty sure we all have.

 This line from Reality BitesI actually find comforting more than anything else.
 I’ve always found that this movie makes a lot of sense when it comes to realizing what being an adult really means.
 One of the things I’ve learned so far from being in this transitional time of my life (as given emphasis to by this line from Reality Bites) is that I still have so much to learn, and that I shouldn’t fret over the fact that I don’t know everything.